weechat/weechat/UPGRADING.md

 ### Remove Python 2 support

-The CMake option `ENABLE_PYTHON2` and autotools option `--enable-python2` have been removed, and WeeChat can not be compiled with Python 2.x any more.
+The CMake option `ENABLE_PYTHON2` and autotools option `--enable-python2` have been removed, and WeeChat can not be compiled with Python 2.x anymore.

 ### Callbacks of function config_new_option